Murugappankrishna/redme/README.md

 ## Project Overview

 This project is a Java console-based application designed for shopping and billing operations for a business.
 It has two main roles: Manager and Salesperson, each with specific privileges and responsibilities.
 The system utilizes JDBC for database connectivity, iText7 for PDF generation, and JavaMail for sending notifications.
-Maven is used for managing dependencies in this project.
+Maven is used for managing dependencies in this project.HTML CSS Vanila JavaScript for the front end

 ## Back-end